Leadwerks/Documentation/Lua/Programming.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/ide.png?raw=true)

-If you are using the integrated script editor, the rest of this article does not apply to you,
+If you are using the integrated script editor, you do not need to read the rest of this article.

 ## Using Visual Studio Code